MLElec/ML_course/projects/project2/project_road_segmentation/README.md

 To generate submission file with model use the following command.
 The results will be saved as `submission_final.csv`.
+It take around 5 minutes with GPU.
 ```
 python run.py --model model/submission_model.ckpt
 ```

-To run full training (! really long even with GPU !) use command
+To run full training (! really long even with GPU, around 20h !) use command
 ```
 python run.py
 ```